-Assessment and program improvement efforts are expectations for accreditation of colleges and nursing programs.
+Assessment and program improvement efforts are expectations for accreditation.
 LCN uses a systematic process to obtain relevant data for program effectiveness.
-The process is inclusive of the campus community and is used to drive decision making.
+The process is inclusive and is used to drive decision-making.
 The process is written, ongoing, comprehensive, and exists to evaluate the achievement of program outcomes.